 Richard Arends was born in Wijhe, Holland, on November 17, 1916.
 He came to Canada on the S. S. Volendam at the age of nine together with his father Richard, mother Hillegonda, and sisters Rieka and Bertha.
 They arrived in Halifax, Nova Scotia, on February 19, 1926.

-Dick first came to prominence as a goalkeeper with British Consols in the National Soccer League.
+The son of a former soccer player Dick however, learned most of his soccer in Toronto.
+While Dick was a student at Western Tech he played juvenile soccer.
+He then became a goalkeeper with British Consols in the National Soccer League.
 In 1936 he helped Consols reach the Western Division playoffs in the National Soccer League.
 British Consols won the 1937 National Soccer League playoff championship.

 On June 17, 1939 he was picked for the Ontario All Stars that were defeated 2-0 by a Scottish Football Association representative team.
 Dick’s play impressed the Scots so much that he was later offered a contract with Scottish League club Motherwell.